 The Car Connection Lincoln Corsair Overview

 The Lincoln Corsair is a compact crossover utility vehicle that replaces the Lincoln MKC for 2020.

 The Corsair is part of Lincoln’s push to bring model names back to its lineup, make exteriors eye-catching, and give its models calm, tech-connected interiors that envelop occupants and give them refuge from their urban world.

 Part of that intent, too, is to provide a little more separation from Ford-brand vehicles.
 While there are still plenty of carry-over points with the Ford Escape, and the two vehicles have the same dimensions on the outside, the Corsair has a very different interior styling theme, with the interior appointments to match: luxurious 24-way seats with supple leather upholstery, active noise control and other exclusive noise-abatement measures, and a special rear integral bush multi-link suspension aimed at providing a soft, controlled ride.

 The Lincoln Corsair is offered in front- or all-wheel-drive versions, with 2.0-liter or 2.3-liter turbo-4 engines, making 250 horsepower and 280 pound-feet of torque and 295 hp and 310 lb-ft, respectively.
 All versions (other than the plug-in hybrid) have an 8-speed automatic transmission.

 The Corsair will be one of the first vehicles on the market to offer what Lincoln calls Phone As A Key—the ability to skip the keyfob and just use your smartphone to recognize you, lock/unlock and start the car, and personalize nearly 80 settings when it does.
-Other key features in the 2020 Lincoln Corsair include a windshield-projected head-up display, 14-speaker Revel audio, a vast panoramic sunroof, a semi-automated parking system, and an embedded wi-fi hotspot.
+Other key features in the 2020 Lincoln Corsair include a windshield-projected head-up display, 14-speaker Revel audio, a panoramic sunroof, a semi-automated parking system, and an embedded wi-fi hotspot.

 Lincoln MKC history